PDFTron is now Apryse. Same great products, new name.

 In contrast, Office templates have pagination baked into the logic of the format, making implementation of dynamic generation easier.
 As a bonus, users can upload their own templates in open Office formats created in their familiar Office tools.
 This makes it easy to recycle from an existing repository.

-WebViewer has a built-in Office engine to generate PDFs from templates in Office formats, no servers, MS Office software, or MS Office licenses required.
+WebViewer has a built-in Office engine to generate PDFs from templates in Office formats, without requiring servers, Microsoft Office software, or Microsoft Office licenses.
 It drops into any web app directly and supports all modern frameworks including React, Angular, Vue, Blazor, etc.

 React-to-PDF Generation